 Figure 1 The Number of Instances of Imperative Language Used for 'Agriculture'

+12 2006: 37

+13 2008: 44
-Analysis: Agriculture has historically been one of the most important policy areas for EU accession, as evident by the impact of the Common Agricultural Policy (CAP), a cornerstone of the European Common Market where resources have been concentrated for decades.
-Policies regarding coordination, harmonization, competition, protected designation of origin (PDO) and the ability to compete in the European Market have historically been prioritized by EU policy makers.

-The clear diminished imperative tone on the issue of agriculture in BiH suggests either diminished engagement in, or diminished expectations for reform.
-Furthermore, when considered in the context of key political events, the incidence of imperative language seems to reflect political events in BiH.
+Analysis: Agriculture has historically been one of the most important policy areas for EU accession, as is evident by the impact of the Common Agricultural Policy (CAP), a cornerstone of the European Common Market where resources have been concentrated for decades.
+Policies regarding coordination, harmonization, competition, protected designation of origin (PDO) and the ability to compete in the European Market have historically been prioritized by EU policy makers.14 The clear diminished imperative tone through 2012 on the issue of agriculture in BiH suggested either diminished engagement in, or diminished expectations for reform.
+But the incidence of imperative language seems to reflect political events in BiH.
 The language and tone were strongest at the time of the comprehensive April package; dropped to nearly nothing, rose slightly around the time of the Prud and Butmir reform efforts, and then dropped again.
-These changes are interesting in light of the lack of any meaningful, systematic agricultural reform; in other words, the agriculture sector problems remain, yet the progress reports less insistently reflect the continuing challenges, and less specifically point out the deficiencies blocking the development of a competitive, high quality agricultural sector.
+Yet Croatia's entry into the EU in July 2013 put Bosnia-for which agricultural exports are a vital economic factor-in a difficult position due to lack of preparation of its own regulatory infrastructure.
+Progress reports have inconsistently reflected these continuing challenges, less specifically pointing out the deficiencies blocking the development of a competitive, highquality agricultural sector.
 Instead, an amorphous comprehensive cooperation and harmonization strategy is recommended to address the identified issues.
-This is particularly worrying as Croatia prepares to join the EU in 2013-saddling BiH with both increased acquis requirements and a long border with the EU, whose standards for agriculture are much more stringent than Croatia's were.

-2. Constitution

-Overall: Beginning in 2006 a separate subsection titled "Constitution" was included under the heading of Political Situation.
-The 2006 report notes that these reforms cannot be imposed.
-However, from then it is noted each year that constitutional reform is necessary to improve functionality and to ensure the protection of human rights.
-The 2005 Venice Commission report emphasizing functionality and human rights is referenced in 2005 (under the general heading of "Democracy and Rule of Law," where "Constitution was later inserted) and 2006.
+2. Constitution Overall: Beginning in 2006, a separate subsection titled "Constitution" was included under the heading of Political Situation.
+15 The 2006 report notes that these reforms cannot be imposed.
+However, from then on it was noted each year that constitutional reform is necessary to improve functionality and to ensure the protection of human rights.
+The 2005 Venice Commission report emphasizing functionality and human rights is referenced in 2005 (under the general heading of "Democracy and Rule of Law," where "Constitution" was later inserted) and 2006.
 In later reports, more emphasis is placed on the need to fulfill international requirements such as those from the Peace Implementation Council (PIC) or the European Partnership agreement.
-After

-&lt;sup>11 Daugbjerg, Carsten and Alan Swinbank 2007.
+After 2009 the Sejdić-Finci ruling is specifically identified as a benchmark, and in 2010 its implementation deemed "necessary."
+16 Areas covered: Venice Commission (noted only in 2005 and 2006); bureaucratic inefficiency; fiscal (un)sustainability; past attempts at reform; ownership (only 2007); the Presidency and 14 Daugbjerg, Carsten and Alan Swinbank 2007.
 "The Politics of CAP Reform: Trade Negotiations, Institutional Settings and Blame Avoidance."
-Journal of Common Market Studies, 45(1): 1 - 22.; Wallace, Helen, William Wallace and Mark A. Pollack 2008.
+Journal of Common Market Studies, 45(1): 1 - 22; Wallace, Helen, William Wallace and Mark A. Pollack 2008.
 Policy Making in the European Union, fifth edition.
 Oxford University Press, Oxford.

-&lt;sup>12 Grabbe, Heather 2002.
-"Europeanization Goes East: Power and Uncertainty in the EU Accession Process".
-K. Featherstone and C. Radaelli (eds.)
-(2002), The Politics of Europeanisation, Oxford: Oxford University Press.

-&lt;sup>13 For this reason, the following graph begins in 2006.
+15 For this reason, the following graph begins in 2006.

-2009 the Sejdić-Finci ruling is specifically addressed, and in 2010 its implementation deemed "necessary."

-Areas covered: Venice Commission (noted only in 2005 and 2006); bureaucratic inefficiency; fiscal (un)sustainability; past attempts at reform; ownership (only 2007); the Presidency and House of Peoples; ECtHR; Vital National Interest and Entity-voting vetoes (explicitly, only in 2005), and; overlapping competences in the FBiH (after 2009).
+House of Peoples; ECtHR; Vital National Interest and Entity-voting vetoes (explicitly, only in 2005), and; overlapping competences in the FBiH (after 2009); Reform of the Federation (2013).
 Notable change over time: